sul-cidr/python_workshops/setup_jekyll_githubpages.md

 ## Download a text editor

-There a lot of text editors out there, and your OS might have one already installed.
+There are a lot of text editors out there, and your OS might have one already installed.
 I like to recommend Atom, though, which is made by Github and has a lot of great options out of the box.
 See [Atom](https://atom.io/).
 Note that a text editor in this context is a plain text editor, which means that Microsoft Word or Apple Pages will *not* work.